 Since moving to Australia, Doug Bruce has devoted himself full-time to the business of making music, delighting many an unsuspecting audience with his vocal talents front of stage, as well as behind the drums.
 Doug has been enjoying the country music festival and club scene and has attracted a loyal and appreciative fan base since hitting the circuit as a singer.

-In October 2006, Doug Bruce saw the release of his debut EP as a singer / songwriter, 'Brand New Memory' (Doug Bruce Music, 2006), which included Doug’s own songs, as well as selected tracks written by Billy Yates, Buddy Bruce and Brit Stokes.
+In October 2006, Doug Bruce saw the release of his debut extended play (EP) disc as a singer / songwriter, ‘Brand New Memory’ (Doug Bruce Music, 2006), which included Doug’s own songs, as well as selected tracks written by Billy Yates, Buddy Bruce and Brit Stokes.
 Despite the lack of a full promotional campaign, many of the songs enjoyed steady radio play.

-Doug Bruce's debut EP, 'Brand New Memory' (Doug Bruce Music, 2006), included the following tracks:
+Doug Bruce’s debut extended play (EP) disc, ‘Brand New Memory’ (Doug Bruce Music, 2006), included the following tracks:

 ‘Brand New Memory’